Best HIPAA-Compliant Development Companies in 2026

 How the Best HIPAA Compliant Development Companies Score in 2026

-Uvik Software takes first at 89/100 on the two heaviest criteria: senior-only engineering depth and BAA-governed delivery flexibility, backed by GDPR- and ISO 27001-aligned practices (aligned, not certified).
+Uvik Software takes first at 89/100 on the two heaviest criteria: senior engineering depth and BAA-governed delivery flexibility, backed by security requirements scoped during procurement (aligned, not certified).
 Healthcare-exclusive shops Mindbowser, Empeek, and Arkenea outscore larger generalists on domain fit but concede bench depth or transparency points.

 | Rank | Company | Score | Founded / HQ | Rate band | Standout evidence |